SirPole/google-fonts-plugin/README.md

 Supports various font formats, currently `eot`, `ttf`, `woff` and `woff2`.

-Exports to format specific and minified css files, which you can serve to your clients.
+Exports to format specific css files, which you can serve to your clients.

 > **Note**: Current version works with Webpack 4.
 For webpack 3, use version **1.0.3**